March 12, 2026 (1mo ago)

 This guide walks through why third-party analytics are broken, how first-party alternatives work under the hood, and how to add privacy-first web analytics to any app — with code examples and a zero-config option at the end.

-TL;DR: Third-party analytics scripts get blocked by 42% of tech-savvy users (PageFair/Eyeo, 2024), add hundreds of milliseconds to page load, and require cookie consent under GDPR.
+TL;DR: According to PageFair/Eyeo, third-party analytics scripts get blocked by 42% of tech-savvy users, add hundreds of milliseconds to page load, and require cookie consent under GDPR.
 First-party analytics — served from your own domain with no cookies — solve all three problems.
 You can build a basic system yourself or use a platform like Temps that includes analytics built-in.

 Third-party analytics break in four distinct ways.
-A 2024 Web Almanac study found that Google Analytics scripts add a median of 350ms to page interactive time (HTTP Archive Web Almanac, 2024).
+The HTTP Archive Web Almanac found that Google Analytics scripts add a median of 350ms to page interactive time.
 That's before you consider the privacy, accuracy, and legal problems stacking on top.

 GA4's JavaScript payload weighs roughly 45KB gzipped.
 That doesn't sound like much, but the real cost isn't the download — it's the execution.
 The script parses, evaluates, sets cookies, fingerprints the browser, and fires multiple beacon requests to google-analytics.com.